swilcox/sigye/README.md

 ## Usage

 ### Default Storage of Entries
-By default, entries are stored in a YAML file at: `$HOME/.sigye/time_entries.toml`
+By default, entries are stored in a TOML file at: `$HOME/.sigye/time_entries.toml`

 To override this value, you can add `--filename <date_filename>` on every command to override adhoc.